puzz00/hacking-using-the-cloud/hacking-using-the-cloud.md

 For more information about the cloud, please take a look at my notes on [cloud foundations]('https://github.com/puzz00/cloud-foundations/blob/main/cloud-foundations.md')

+>[!NOTE]
+>In order for the attacks in these notes to work the target will need to be *socially engineered* into clicking on links or inputting data - this is not covered here but I will be adding a repo on it in the - hopefully - near future...

 This set of notes will focus specifically on *using* the cloud to help us with our hacking activities.

 ## Cloud Basics